-- reading and writing competency at a college level as shown by completion of a college English composition class (ENG 101) or through the Learning Skills Assessment; - completion of MAT 102 or MAT 136 or MAT 102C (Math 800 series) with a grade of "C" (73) or better; - c. completion of college chemistry (CHM 150) with a grade of "C" (73) or better; or one year of college prep chemistry with a grade of C (73) or better within the past seven years; - d. graduation from a high school college preparatory program within the last two years with a "B" (80%) average, or ranked in the upper third of the graduating class; and complete with a "C" or better in high school biology or anatomy and physiology; or completion, with a "C" (73) or better, of a minimum of 10 credits of college-level ADN support courses including Anatomy and Physiology (BIO 201) completed within the past seven years; - students with two nursing course failures (elsewhere, at BCC, or in combination) will not be admitted into the program.
+- Reading and writing competency at a college level as shown by completion of a college English composition class (ENG 101) or through the Learning Skills Assessment; - b.
+Completion of MAT-102 or MAT-136 or MAT-102C (Math 800 series) with a grade of "C" (73) or better; - c.
+Completion of college chemistry (CHM-150) with a grade of "C" (73) or better; or one year of college prep chemistry with a grade of C (73) or better within the past seven years; - d.
+Graduation from a high school college preparatory program within the last two years with a "B" (80%) average, or ranked in the upper third of the graduating class; and complete with a "C" or better in high school biology or anatomy and physiology; or completion, with a "C" (73) or better, of a minimum of 10 credits of college-level ADN support courses including Anatomy and Physiology (BIO-201) completed within the past seven years; - e.
+Students with two nursing course failures (elsewhere, at BCC, or in combination) will not be admitted into the program.

 Students entering the Associate Degree Nursing program must be immunized for Hepatitis B (or be in the process) by March 1st prior to the academic year for which they are seeking admission.

-Students must have a grade of C (73) or better in all required science and corequisites for the associate degree in nursing (ENG 101, ENG 102, PSY 107, PSY 204, BIO 201, BIO 202, BIO 207, SOC 105, COM course, and a general education course).
-All sciences must be completed within seven years of entry into the program (BIO 201, 202 and 207).
+Students must have a grade of "C" (73) or better in all required science and Corequisites for the associate degree in nursing (ENG-101, ENG-102, PSY-107, PSY-204, BIO-201, BIO-202, BIO-207, SOC-105, COM-course, and a general education course).
+All sciences must be completed within seven years of entry into the program (BIO-201, -202 and -207),

-BCC will not admit students concurrently into any two of the following degree or certificate programs: Physical Therapist Assistant, Respiratory Care, LPN or Nursing.
+BCC will not admit students concurrently into any two of the following degree or certificate programs: Physical Therapist Assistant, Respiratory Care.
+LPN or Nursing.